PriyankaKB/Linux-learning/README.md

-# Getting Stareted with Linux
+# Getting Started with Linux

 Let's dive into the world of Linux!